lucionardelli/tesina/README.md

 **_Arguments_**:

-  - LOG_filename : The file where te positive log is
+  - LOG_filename : The file where the positive log is
   - ` --debug ` : Open a Python Debugger just before calling PacH
   - ` --verbose`: Verbose mode.
   - `--negative`
     - Negative_points_filename>
-    - `[max_coeficient]`: Optional argument.
-Only try to remove facets whith at least one coefficient bigger than max_coefficient.
+    - `[max_coefficient]`: Optional argument.
+Only try to remove facets with at least one coefficient bigger than max_coefficient.
   - `--sampling` : Whether to do sampling or not
     - `number of samplings`:  Number of samples to get
     - `sampling size`: The size of each sample
   - `--projection`: Whether to do projection or not
     - `[max group size]`: Maximum number of dimension in each cluster
     - `[connected model]`: Whether to connect the cluster or not
-  - `--smt-matrix`: Matrix simplification of all the ecuations system at once
+  - `--smt-matrix`: Matrix simplification of all the equations system at once
     - ` [timeout]`: Optional argument to set a timeout for SMT simplification
-  - `--smt-iter`:  SMT simplification to each indiviual facet of the convex hull
+  - `--smt-iter`:  SMT simplification to each individual facet of the convex hull
     - ` [timeout]`: Optional argument to set a timeout for SMT simplification
   - `--sanity-check`: Perform some sanity check after each new hull.

 **_Output_**:

-  The programm will generate two files.
+  The program will generate two files.

   - PNML representation of the simplified convex hull.
   - A file with a summary and performance details